bueda/ops/README.md

 At Bueda, we need to deploy Django, web.py and Tornado applications to our servers on the Amazon EC2 cloud servers.
-A frequent point of contention in the Python web application community seems to be a lack of a "default" pattern for dpeloying applications to production servers.
+A frequent point of contention in the Python web application community seems to be a lack of a "default" pattern for deploying applications to production servers.
 Our approach may not work for you, but we would love to compare methods and see if both can't be improved.

 ## Installation